endpoints4s/endpoints4s/documentation/manual/src/ornate/tutorial.md

-The pattern is similar to the code applying a server interpreter: we extend our `CommandsEndpoints` trait and mix the [`endpoints.play.client.Endpoints`](api:endpoints.play.client.Endpoints) and [`endpoints.play.client.CirceEntities`](api:endpoints.play.client.CirceEntities) interpreters to it.
+The pattern is similar to the code applying a server interpreter: we extend our `CommandsEndpoints` trait and mix the [`endpoints.play.client.Endpoints`](api:endpoints.play.client.Endpoints) and [`endpoints.play.client.JsonEntitiesFromCodec`](api:endpoints.play.client.JsonEntitiesFromCodec) interpreters to it.

 The `commandsBaseUrl` and `wsClient` parameters (whose definition is not shown here for brevity) define the base URL of the commands service